-- 1. Students must complete four, XHH Connections blocks.
-(24 credits) - 2.
-Students must take seven additional courses (beyond their blocks) with ART, ENG, GWS, HIS, HUM, MLG, MUS, NAS, PHL, REL, or WRI prefixes (21 credits) - 3.
-Through their blocks or electives, students must take at least three courses in each of three different programs (e.g. three HIS, three GWS and three ART courses, or three REL, three MUS and three ENG courses) - 4.
-Through their blocks or electives, students must take at least three courses at the 300 level or higher. - 5.
-Students must take IDS 480: Junior-Senior Seminar (3 credits)
+- 1. Students must take at least 15 courses with ART, ENG, GWS, HIS, HUM, MLG, MUS, NAS, PHL, REL, or WRI prefixes (at least 45 credits).
+Three 1 credit courses can be substituted for a 3 credit humanities course. - 2.
+Among these courses, students must take at least three 3 credit courses in each of three different programs (e.g. three HIS, three GWS and three ART courses, or three REL, three PHL and three ENG courses). - 3.
+Among these courses, students must take at least three 3 credit courses at the 300 level or higher (not including IDS 480). - 4.
+Among these courses, students may count credits from no more than four 1 credit courses toward the minimum of 45 credits.

-Total Required Credits for Major: 48
+Total Required Credits for Major: 48-55